Drawdown lifetime mortgage

 Things to consider with equity release

-• Equity release may involve a lifetime mortgage which is a loan secured against your home.
+• Equity release may involve a lifetime mortgage, which is a loan secured against your home.

-• Equity release will reduce the value of your estate and may affect your entitlement to means tested benefits.
+• Equity release will reduce your estate’s value and may affect your entitlement to means-tested benefits